Virgil Ortiz: About

 Virgil Ortiz was born in 1969 at Cochiti Pueblo in New Mexico and was the youngest of six children.
 He is of the Herrera family of Pueblo potters in New Mexico, whose work is often found in art collections and in art museums.
-Virgil's mother is noted potter Seferina Ortiz (1931-2007) and grandson of Cochiti potter, Laurencita Herrera (1912–1984).
+Virgil's mother is noted potter Seferina Ortiz (1931–2007) and grandson of Cochiti potter, Laurencita Herrera (1912–1984).
 His mother taught him to make traditional Cochiti pueblo pottery.
-“The thought has never crossed my mind to be anything other than an artist and fashion designer.
-Art is in my blood,” he said.
+"The thought has never crossed my mind to be anything other than an artist and fashion designer.
+Art is in my blood," he said.
 His three siblings are also potters, Inez Ortiz, Joyce Lewis, and Janice Ortiz.

 Virgil won his first Santa Fe Indian Market award at the age of 14.
-“I grew up participating in Indian Market, it was always an exciting time for my family,” he said.
+"I grew up participating in Indian Market, it was always an exciting time for my family," he said.
 By age 16, Virgil Ortiz was a successful, working artist and he began to travel.
-“I would have a show, sell pottery and save,” he said in an interview.
-“With the money saved I would take a friend and we would travel to different cities -- New York, Chicago, Los Angeles -- and I got to experience different cultures.”
+"I would have a show, sell pottery and save," he said in an interview.
+"With the money saved I would take a friend and we would travel to different cities -- New York, Chicago, Los Angeles -- and I got to experience different cultures."
 Virgil was drawn to the night club scene.
 There he saw many people with tattoos and piercings that reminded him of the 1800s Cochiti figures.

-“I was inspired to create images of what I saw, it gave me a freedom knowing that I was not an innovator or even going outside of tradition, I was in fact a Revivalist,” he said.
+"I was inspired to create images of what I saw, it gave me a freedom knowing that I was not an innovator or even going outside of tradition, I was in fact a Revivalist," he said.

+Virgil's work is greatly influenced and focused on historical events such as the 1680 Pueblo Revolt.
+Through his work, artist, Virgil Ortiz hopes to teach the new generation of pottery artists the history of his people's ways and what happened to his people.
+"The pieces may be seen as the culmination of Ortiz's crusade to educate the world about what he calls "the first American Revolution."
+Educating people about his heritage is what motivates him in his unique diverse work.
+Virgil Ortiz's inspiration comes from blending his traditional Cochiti ways with modern Sci-Fi.
+According to the Colorado Springs Fine Art Center, his inspiration vastly comes from Star Wars as he often ditches pottery markets to further expand his love of sci-fi modernism.
+"For nearly two decades, Virgil Ortiz has told the story of the 1680 Pueblo Revolt through his artwork, and simultaneously makes it more relevant and engaging to the next generation by using contemporary art to blend historic events with sci-fi fantasy – think Star Wars, Prometheus, The Avengers, and Justice League.
+His material choices and techniques draw from the past, while his imagery is both ultramodern and futuristic."
+Through his pottery, Virgil Ortiz cultivates his traditional roots and melds them with a futurist twist.